justinchiu-test/codecontests-repo/README.md

 1. **Tools for Repository Creation**: Utilities to download and format problems from the code_contests dataset, creating standardized problem descriptions, initial solutions, and test scripts.

-2. **Shared Library**: Reusable components that solutions can import to reduce duplicate code, including I/O utilities, data structures, algorithms, and math functions.
+2. **Formatted Problems**: The actual competitive programming problems, each with a problem description (PROBLEM.md), initial solution (main.py), test script (run.sh), and test cases.

-3. **Formatted Problems**: The actual competitive programming problems, each with a problem description (PROBLEM.md), initial solution (main.py), test script (run.sh), and test cases.
+3. **Shared Library**: Reusable components that solutions can import to reduce duplicate code.
+Initially empty for an Agent to populate.

 ## Structure